Responsibility to Maintain Your Lawful F-1 Status

 Transferring to Another School from UC Santa Barbara

-If you would like to transfer to another school from UC Santa Barbara, you must fill out a transfer out request form and provide OISS with an acceptance letter from your prospective school.
+If you would like to transfer to another school from UC Santa Barbara, you must submit a Transfer Out request to OISS, including the acceptance letter from your prospective school.
 Transfers must be completed before the 60 day grace period ends and the start date of your new program must begin within 5 months after the completion of your UCSB program.
+Visit our Transfer Out page for further instructions.

 Responsibility for Dependents